ArtifexSoftware/aptest/README.md

 ### More information

-Please run `aptest.py -h`.
-This simply prints out the doc-comment at the start of aptest.py.
+Please run `aptest.py -h` or read the same text in the doc-comment at the start of aptest.py.